ChuaPingChan/WeekendsDoWhat/README.md

 ```

 ### Create and launch EBS using command line
-Inside the ./Frontend folder, create a sample application first.
+Change the current working directory to the ./Frontend folder, create a sample application first.
 ```
 eb init --platform node.js --region ap-southeast-1
 ```